-Windows 10 is the most pleasing version of Microsoft Windows and it has quickly become the #1 choice of Windows users globally.
+Windows 11 and Windows 10 are the most pleasing version of Microsoft Windows and it has quickly become the choice of Windows users globally.
 The credit goes to the assortment of advanced features that only enhance the experience of using the Windows operating system.
 And here, Windows Update plays an increasingly crucial role as it ensures continued health and up-gradation of a user’s system.

-Generally, Error 0xc1900200 is seen when the user attempts to upgrade to Windows 10 from an older Windows version (i.e. upgrade from Windows 7 or Windows 8.1 to Windows 10) using the Windows 10 Upgrade Assistant.
+Generally, Error 0xc1900200 is seen when the user attempts to upgrade to Windows 11/10 from an older Windows version using the Windows Upgrade Assistant.

 In most scenarios, the error indicates that the minimum requirements of the user’s system have not been met, hence the upgrading process fails with Error 0xC1900200.
-It is important to understand that the Windows 10 operating system cannot be installed over every system configuration.
-If the user system contains low specifications that are not supported by Windows 10, the installation will certainly fail.
+It is important to understand that the Windows 11/10 operating system cannot be installed over every system configuration.
+If the user system contains low specifications that are not supported by Windows v, the installation will certainly fail.

 What is causing Error 0xC1900200?